 In Saudi.
 But I’m leaving.
 It’s not safe here.

 He ran, racing across the palace back to his rooms.
 He changed, flinging his thawb and pulling on his suit, the one he’d worn when he last saw Adam.
 Two minutes later, he was ready.
 He had his Quran and a heartful of memories.
 Should he take anything with him?

 No. Not after that video.
 He’d take nothing.

 His phone chimed.
 [Faisal… I’ve been so fucking afraid.]

-He ran for the garage and took one of the cars.
-A dark SUV, one that would blend into the thousands of other cars in Riyadh.
+He ran for the garage and took a dark SUV, one that would blend into the thousands of other cars in Riyadh.
 He peeled out, zooming down the drive and almost scraping through the gate before it had opened fully.
-He nearly stripped the mirrors off the doors, bottomed out the SUV on the road, squealed the tires as he turned down the road.
+He nearly stripped the mirrors and bottomed out the SUV on the road, squealing the tires as he careened away.

-He dropped his phone in his lap and focused on racing to the airport, weaving in and out of cars.
+He texted, as he waited at a traffic light: I have yearned for you every moment we’ve been apart.
+My every thought has been of you.
+Droping his phone in his lap, Faisal focused on racing to the airport, weaving in and out of cars.
 He felt his phone vibrate against his leg, but didn’t look until after he’d parked.